JNPRAutomate/collect_snmp_with_telegraf/README.md

 # about this repo

-collect data using SNMP with telegraf.
+collect data from Junos devices (interfaces details and BGO details) using SNMP with telegraf.
 store collected data in influxdb
 query influxdb database with cli and python to extract data